Our Team: Driven & Diverse

 Sathish Hasige, Ph.D.

-- MS. and Ph.D. in Biochemistry from University of Mysore, India and Postdoctoral training from Vanderbilt University and University of Colorado
+Sathish holds an MS and Ph.D. in Biochemistry from the University of Mysore, India, and Postdoctoral training from Vanderbilt University and the University of Colorado.

 David Bohr, MBA, MS